3.1. AWS Shared Responsibility Model

 Scenario: A company is considering moving its applications to AWS and is trying to understand who is responsible for which security aspects.
 They are unsure about the physical security of data centers versus the security of their application code.

-Reflection Question: How does the AWS Shared Responsibility Model fundamentally clarify security obligations in the cloud by defining what AWS is responsible for ("security of the cloud") and what the customer is responsible for ("security in the cloud")?
+Reflection Question: How does the AWS Shared Responsibility Model fundamentally clarify security obligations in the cloud — and what breaks when an organization misunderstands which side of the model their responsibility falls on?